 The Mushkin Triactor is a SATA 6Gb/s SSD that comes in a 2.5″ 7mm form factor.
 Mushkin’s marketing material states it is available in capacities of 120GB-960GB, however, Amazon currently lists the 240GB ($63) and 480GB ($110) models only.
 Sequential speeds are rated for up to 560 MB/s read and 515 MB/s write.
 Random read and write performance is listed for up to 85K/87K IOPS.
 Endurance figures are not listed.
 In addition, the MTBF rating is 2 million hours and it is covered by a 3-year warranty.

 Features wise, the Mushkin Triactor supports TRIM, DevSleep, and SMART monitoring.
 Data protection is provided by their Mushkin Enhanced Data-Protection Suite (M.E.D.S).
 It utilizes internal flash array parity and LDPC ECC to increase data reliability and endurance.
 As well, data shaping algorithms and global wear leveling also increase endurance.
-StaticDataRefresh and early weak block retirement ensures strong blocks remain in use and helps to ensure data integrity.
+StaticDataRefresh and early weak block retirement ensure strong blocks remain in use and helps to ensure data integrity.
 Finally, it utilizes a caching architecture that operates some TLC as SLC to provide for fast burst write performance.

 PACKAGING AND COMPONENTS

-Once disassembled we can see a total of 16 NAND packages, a single DRAM package and controller on a full sized PCB.
+Once disassembled we can see a total of 16 NAND packages, a single DRAM package, and controller on a full sized PCB.
 There is a thermal pad attached to the controller too distribute heat into the case as well.

 The NAND is by SanDisk, it is 1znm 256Gbit TLC NAND flash and each package is 32GB in capacity.
 Once formatted in Windows there is about 446GB usable capacity.
 The cache provided by a Nanya 512MB LPDDR3 1600 DRAM package and the controller is by Silicon Motion, the SM2256K.
-This is a cost oriented controller, so as we benchmark, we shouldn’t expect the best performance out, but reasonable performance for most consumer workloads.
+This is a low cost-oriented controller, so as we benchmark, we shouldn’t expect the best performance out, but reasonable performance for most consumer workloads.
 Let’s move on and get to testing!